Last updated: January 1, 2019

 Why are grains such a touchy subject?
 Many dogs can be allergic to grains with can manifest in all sorts of ways from skin, eye and digestive problems.
 Not only that but grains also offer very little nutritional value to a dog over meat and vegetables.

 Yes, really!
 Dogs loves vegetables and it is an often overlooked ingredient in their diet.
-You may be feeding your dogs vegetables separately as treats (we here at Jug Dog) but it’s a major bonus if some good veggies are included in the wet food.
+You may be feeding your dogs vegetables separately as treats (we do here at Jug Dog) but it’s a major bonus if some good veggies are included in the wet food.

 As carnivorous animals dog don’t need fruits and vegetables in their diet but a little helping in their meat based food can go a long way.
+If you don’t feed them vegetables and vegetables are not present in the wet or dry food then as a responsible owner you’d need to find that elsewhere.

 Complete and Balanced